Where can the tet site be found?

 When will the test site open?

 Construction work has been underway under the viaduct since November 2023.
 The conversion of car parking spaces into a new urban space with lighting, greenery and new street furniture is in full swing.
-In spring 2024, the test track will be opened and revitalised through a series of events and participatory activities.
+On 25 April, 2024, the test site will be opened and revitalised through a series of events and participatory activities.

 Test Site